Mikejonesab12/walkabout/readme.md

-#Walkabout#
+# Walkabout #

-Walkabout is a random path generator framework.
-It currently includes brownian motion and geometric brownian motion simulators.
+Walkabout is a stochastic process simulation framework.

+It currently includes Brownian Motion and Geometric Brownian Motion simulators.

-In addition, Walkabout provides an easy interface to build your on random path simulations.
+In addition, Walkabout provides an easy interface to build your on stochastic process simulations.